-In 2018, ADC co-organised the Polar Data Planning Summit and the Polar Data and Systems Architecture Workshop (12).
+In 2018, ADC co-organised the Polar Data Planning Summit and the Polar Data and Systems Architecture Workshop (14).
 The focus of the Summit was to generate detailed plans on how best to mobilise existing and soon-to-be initiated funded activities to develop a particular international data sharing case study or scenario.

 The Polar Data Forum (PDF) focuses on improving how people and systems can share data in a meaningful way.
 The goal is to move towards open and connected systems based on a culture of trust and acknowledgement of data production and use.
-The ADC arranged the PDF in cooperation with partners in 2013 and 2015 (13).
-A third PDF is planned for 2019.
+The ADC arranged the PDF in cooperation with partners in 2013 and 2015 (15).
+The third PDF will be held in November 2019 in Helsinki, Finland.

-Data and system interoperability has been identified as one of the primary goals and challenges of interest to the broader polar and global community, and this was the topic of the ADC co-organised Polar Connections Interoperability Workshop in 2016 (14).
+Data and system interoperability has been identified as one of the primary goals and challenges of interest to the broader polar and global community, and this was the topic of the ADC co-organised Polar Connections Interoperability Workshop in 2016 (16).